 - Draft, revise, edit.
 Now that you’ve done all the thinking and planning, write a blog post that targets your audience and achieves your purpose.

 - Title.
 A title will be especially important here.
 One technique to consider may be finding a meaningful phrase that you used somewhere in the essay itself and making that your title.
 Something that will spark readers’ curiosity about the topic.

 How did that feel?
-Do you have a better sense of how your voice can make a difference?
+Do you have a better sense of how one person can make a difference?
 Are there other issues you feel strongly about and want to inspire others to tackle?
-Take a moment to appreciate what you’ve accomplished by speaking up about equality and inclusion.
+Take a moment to appreciate what you’ve accomplished by speaking up about equity and inclusion.
 Where do you want to go from here?